vaithak/vaithak.github.io/_posts/2023-08-22-vectorized-autodiff-clad.md

 </figure>

 ### Defining the proposed solution
-For computing gradient of a function with $n$-dimensional input ($\in \mathbb{R^n}$) - forward mode requires n forward passes.
+For computing the gradient of a function with $n$-dimensional input ($\in \mathbb{R^n}$) - forward mode requires n forward passes.

-We can do this in a single forwad pass, if instead of accumulating a single scalar value of derivative with respect to a particular node, we maintain a gradient vector at each node.
+We can do this in a single forward pass, if instead of accumulating a single scalar value of the derivative with respect to a particular node, we maintain a gradient vector at each node.

 <center>
   <img src="/assets/images/autodiff-forward.png" style="width: 60%"/> $\rightarrow$